ilyasergey/YSC2229/source/week-11-graphs.rst

 Shortcomings of Adjacency-List graph representation
 ---------------------------------------------------

-The main disadvantage of adjacency-list based representation is that the operations of adding an edge, getting successors (and possibly predecessors) of a node in it are very expensive: all of those operations take :math:`O(|V|)` time.
+The main disadvantage of adjacency-list based representation is that many common operations, such as getting predecessors of a node, in it are very expensive and can take :math:`O(|E|)` time.
 It is also very difficult to add new nodes, as it would require allocating a new array.